ranfysvalle02/mdb-engine/blog.md

 ### 2. Automatic Index Creation (Query-Driven)

-But here's where it gets magical: **MDB_RUNTIME automatically creates indexes based on your query patterns.**
+But here's where it gets magical: **MDB_ENGINE automatically creates indexes based on your query patterns.**

 ```python
 # You write this query: